-“There can be a host of inherent problems with typical log construction,” says Tom Beaudette, principal in Beaudette Consulting Engineers in Missoula, Mont.
+“There can be a host of inherent problems with typical log construction,” says Tom Beaudette, principal of Beaudette Consulting Engineers in Missoula, Mont.
 He helped create the connection designs and schematics for the precast concrete log home designs created by EverLog Systems (ELS), also in Missoula.
 “More and more, we expect these precast concrete designs will take off as word of mouth spreads about what benefits they offer and more people see them being constructed.”

 Log molds produce the look

 The precast concrete panels’ resemblance to wood logs results from producing molds from actual hand-hewn logs.
-The panels measure 16 inches tall, 8 inches deep and a maximum of 28 feet long.
+The panels measure 16 inches tall, 8 inches deep, and a maximum of 28 feet long.
 Three styles of log currently are offered as standard designs: a 16-inch-tall panel with a hand-hewed, squared-off look; a panel with two 8-inch-tall D-logs; and a 16-inch-tall panel with a squared-off style called the “back East look.”

 One of the key benefits the panels offer is that each “log” features an insulated core to improve energy efficiency.
 The logs provide an insulating value of R-19 (a typical production-built new home offers walls with only R-13 insulation value).
 But that’s only the beginning, says Hansen.
 The panels are cast with a flat interior side, so they can easily be framed out with additional insulation behind an interior wall.

 Hansen recommends expanding spray-in foam, which ensures complete coverage of every corner and cranny.
 The foam offers an R-value of 7 for every inch of thickness, and Hansen typically applies three to six inches.
 That means even three inches of insulation creates an R-40 wall.
-The panels also are designed so the interior insulation completely covers the home’s corners, creating no gaps that allow for energy loss.
+The panels also are designed so that the interior insulation completely covers the home’s corners, creating no gaps that allow for energy loss.
 “Concrete also is a good insulator on its own,” he points out.
-Indeed, concrete’s thermal mass absorbs heat during the day and releases it more slowly as temperatures cool, providing more even indoor temperature.
+Indeed, concrete’s thermal mass absorbs heat during the day and releases it more slowly as temperatures cool, providing a more even indoor temperature.

 In addition, tests by the National Center for Appropriate Technology in Butte, Mont., indicate the homes “exceed the program specifications for airtightness with ease,” the group’s report said.
-“This attention to detail significantly reduces the infiltration heat loss, resulting in a more comfortable, quiet and energy-efficient structure.”
+“This attention to detail significantly reduces the infiltration heat loss, resulting in a more comfortable, quiet, and energy-efficient structure.”